VernierST/GDXLib/README.md

 - Disconnect the Go Direct device from Bluetooth
 - Stop the Arduino's BLE
+- If your sketch does not include `GDX.close()`, or you terminate the program prior to calling `GDX.close()`, the Arduino's Bluetooth may be left in a strange state.
+This may lead to a failure with `GDX.open() the next time you try to upload a new sketch.
+If this happens, disconnect and then reconnect the Arduino's USB cable.
+This helps to reset the Arduino Bluetooth.

 ## Troubleshooting

 - In order to enable a specific sensor, you must know the sensor number.
 A list of sensor numbers can be found at [TIL 16315](https://www.vernier.com/til/16315)
 - Turn on the Go Direct device by pressing its power button.
 A red Bluetooth LED will begin flashing, indicating that the device is on but not yet connected.
 Once the Arduino pairs with the Go Direct device, you will see the flashing LED on the device turn to green.
 - Double check that the Go Direct name and serial number are entered properly in the open() function.
+- Disconnect and then reconnect the Arduino's USB cable.
+This helps to reset the Arduino Bluetooth.
 - It can always be a helpful troubleshooting step to confirm that you can collect data with your Go Direct device running Vernier's [Graphical Analysis App](https://www.vernier.com/downloads/graphical-analysis/)
 - Make sure the battery power of the Go Direct device is good.
 This can be checked in Graphical Analysis
 - If you are having trouble making a Bluetooth connection to the Go Direct device, try running the example found in Examples >> ArduinoBLE >> Central >> Scan.